HenMie/korean-wordle-lvs/README_EN.md

 - **Keyboard**: Keyboard input is supported.
 - **Multi-language Support**: Available in Korean, English, Chinese, German, and Greek.
 - **Game State Persistence**: Your progress is saved automatically.
-- **PVP Battle Mode**: Compete with friends (2-4 players) in real-time to see who guesses the word fastest!
+- **PVP Battle Mode**: Compete with friends (2-4 players) in real-time with both 5-letter and 6-letter modes to see who guesses the word fastest!

 ## Tech Stack